Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Mechanisms

-Consistent with theory, gains from algorithm support were greatest among complex referrals.
-Across all three complexity measures, reductions in harm from the algorithmic tool were almost exclusively concentrated among complex referrals (Table \ref{tab:het_complex}, compare rows ``Algorithm Available $\cdot$ Type'' and ``Algorithm Available'').
+{ \begin{spacing}{1.0} Notes: This table presents impacts of the algorithmic tool on child harm across three measures of decision complexity.
+The outcome in each regression is the standardized harm index of potential maltreatment-related hospitalizations occurring at least 30 days after randomization.
+Column 1 reports effects of the algorithm by any markers of worker uncertainty in the decision discussion notes (any instance of ``?'', ``unknown'', ``unclear'', ``uncertain'', or a related word).
+Column 2 reports effects of the algorithm by whether workers discussed the referral for at least 15 minutes (top quartile of discussion time), estimated on the subset of referrals with well-measured timestamps.
+Column 3 reports effects of the algorithm by whether a child had a recent potential-maltreatment-related hospital visit (high priority visit, injury, avoidable ER, maltreatment ICD) in the 180 days prior to the referral.
+The means at the bottom of the table show the frequency of each of these three binary measures of complexity.
+Randomization controls are included throughout.
+Standard errors are clustered at the household level.
+Significance reported as: * p$<$0.1, ** p$<$0.05, *** p$<$0.01.\end{spacing}} Consistent with theory, gains from algorithm support were greatest among complex referrals.
+Across all three complexity measures, reductions in harm from the algorithmic tool were almost exclusively concentrated among complex referrals (Table \ref{tab:het_complex}, see rows ``Algorithm Available $\cdot$ Type'' and ``Algorithm Available'').
 The findings also hold when controlling for algorithm risk score.
 Although each of the three complexity measures are correlated with above-average levels of harm in the control group (Table \ref{tab:het_complex}, row ``Type''), these findings are consistent with recent work showing that algorithm support is particularly beneficial to individuals for whom a task is complex \citep{brynjolfsson2023}.